 By the late 1950's the Steiners were in pretty poor financial shape and Max was admonished against giving out cases of brandy and cigars and keeping away from credit cards.
 However, all that changed when Steiner's theme song from A SUMMER PLACE became a million-seller hit.
 Through the years, Steiner had published many songs.
 Two of his most popular were "As Long As I Live" from SARATOGA TRUNK and "It Can't Be Wrong" from NOW, VOYAGER.
 The latter was used in seeemingly every other Warner Bros. cartoon but since it was a library title Steiner received no extra compensation.
 "Theme From A Summer Place", however, made the Steiners very comfortable for the rest of their lives.
 It is perhaps ironic that since Percy Faith's recording was the most popular in sales that many people assumed it was his song.
 This was a constant sore point with Steiner.

 Steiner continued to score at Warners during the early 1960's, mostly for producer-director Delmer Daves, whose soap opera spectaculars were just the type of picture that Max liked to do best.
 In 1965, Steiner wrote a beautiful, lyrical score for the Walt Disney film THOSE CALLOWAYS.
 Upon return to Warners he scored a film for producer-director William Conrad, TWO ON A GUILLOTINE.
 As Steiner recalls, after the preview Conrad went up to Max and told him that his music ruined "his film."
 That was all Steiner needed to call it a day and the composer retired from scoring.
-Undoubtedly, the sore point must have been the potato-pipe theme Steiner wrote for the magician's rabbit who popped up - with his theme - at various points in the picture (even in the midst of a harrowing montage).
+Undoubtedly, the sore point must have been the potato-pipe theme Steiner wrote for the magician's rabbit who popped up - with his theme - at various points in the picture (even in the midst of a harrowing dream sequence).
 To this viewer's ear the theme sounds as if it were actually tracked in for several of its appearances and Steiner may not be the actual culprit.
 But the damage was done and TWO ON A GUILLOTINE sent Steiner packing.
 However, leisure did not agree with Max and when he learned that a new film about George Custer was being made he interviewed with one of the producers.
 Steiner was asked if he had ever scored a western.
 At that point, he realized he was definitely retired.
 Almost completely blind from gloucoma, Steiner lived out his few remaining years surrounded by his old friends and colleagues.
 The Dean of Film Music passed away on December 28, 1971.
 But the Max Steiner story does not end there.

 In July of 1980, Brigham Young University's Fine Arts Curator James V. D'Arc met Mrs. Lee Steiner and suggested BYU as a repository for her late husband's collection of manuscripts, memorabilia and recordings.
 On April 16, 1981, the BYU Department of Music presented an evening of tribute to Max Steiner.
 The evening was hosted by BBC broadcaster and Steiner megafan Tony Thomas (Music For Films) and included a concert of several pieces performed by the BYU Symphony from the original orchestra parts.
 Also presented were several vocal performances of Steiner's most famous songs.
 The evening was a grand success and in June of 1981, BYU began to receive the Max Steiner collection.
 The entire Steiner acetate library has since been transferred to digital audio tape and has been undergoing full restoration by Chelsea Rialto Studios.